JayYip/m3tl/README.md

 ## How to run pre-defined problems

 This project is still in very early stage, and the available problems are quite limited.
-Currently provided pre-defined problems are:
+Currently provided pre-defined problems are([results](src/data_preprocessing/README.md)):

 1. WeiboNER (Chinese Named Entity Recognition)
 2. WeiboSegment (Chinese Word Segmentation)